 So you've finally decided to treat yourself and your family to a new bathroom.
 Congratulations!
 But before you go online and sift through all those gorgeous bathroom furniture collections and brand new full bathroom suites, there are a few questions you need to ask yourself first.
 For instance, are you fantasizing about a spa-type environment i.e. somewhere you can relax and shut out the cares of the day?
 Or, with a big family, is your bathroom more about function than form?
 Your answer will directly affect the items you’re going to be online searching for.
 That’s because today you can buy raised WCs for easier access, wall hung basins which allow access to a toddlers makeshift steps, and neat corner units to let you roam more freely in your bathroom to name a few considerations.
 Read on to find the 10 most important things to bear in mind when creating your dream bathroom.

-Top 10 Most Important considerations before Buying a Bathroom:
+Top 10 Most Important considerations when Planning a Bathroom:

 1. Is your plumbing a high or low pressure system?

 It’s not a very interesting question to pose in comparison to choosing the design of your bathroom, but it is crucial to know.
 Different water pressure systems will affect the type of showers you can install for instance, as well as have a bearing on your heating plans.
 In a nutshell, combi boilers tend to be high pressure and the older-fashioned hot water tanks in airing cupboards are usually low pressure.
 Modern bathrooms are showing a growing trend for people to include a luxurious shower enclosure even at the expense of a bath and there is now a generous variety available to meet this growing need.
 Our range of showers and their unique designs will match a variety of bathroom designs.

 2. What kind of style would you like?